 The color of the CTA button also impacts the number of clicks your banner ad gets.
 Some organizations have witnessed an increase in CTR by 100% just by changing the color of the CTA button.

 Psychologically and visually, a contrast-color CTA is the easiest to spot at a split-second glance.
-It also makes it very easy for your audience to figure out where to click.
+It also makes it easy for your audience to figure out where to click.

 Arranging the Components

 Never try to cram too much information into your banners.
 It just makes them overcrowded.
-Pack the value proposition in tightly, sticking to simple language and as few words as possible.
+Pack the value proposition tightly, sticking to simple language and as few words as possible.
 You should be able to do all this in 2 sentences.